 SPECIES - the sub-division of a Genus; the second name in the Latin terminology (Acer palmatum).

-SPHAGNUM MOSS - general name given to a long fibred moss used as an organic soil component for bonsai and air-layering; has a great ability to absorb and hold moisture.
+SPHAGNUM MOSS - general name given to a long fibred moss used as an organic soil component for Bonsai and air-layering; has a great ability to absorb and hold moisture.

 STYLE - the way in which a Bonsai has been shaped in order to compliment the form (direction) of the trunk.

 SUBSTRATE - the material on which a plant grows.
+Read more about Bonsai soil.

 TERMINAL - apical; outermost tip.